Phases of clinical trials

 Other Clinical Trials

-Researchers may also conduct exploratory studies, sometimes referred to as ‘Phase 0 trials’ or ‘pilot studies’ that come before Phase I trials and are used to test how the body responds to an experimental drug.
+Researchers may also conduct exploratory studies, sometimes referred to as ‘Phase 0 trials’ or ‘pilot studies’.
+These come before Phase I trials and are used to test how the body responds to an experimental drug.
 In these studies, small doses of the new drug are given once or for a short time to a very limited number of people.

 Clinical trials of diagnostic tests are sometimes divided into exploratory phases, challenge phases and advanced phases to see how effective and how accurate the tests are.